Electric bikes (e-bikes)

 Converted e-bikes are pedal bikes that have been modified with an electric motor, controller and battery.

-To ride a converted e-bike legally on public roads and shared paths in Victoria, it must meet the e-bike requirements outlined above.
+To ride a converted e-bike legally on public roads and shared paths in Victoria, it must meet the e-bike requirements above.

 Battery safety